 Drawbacks of remote working employee engagement

 As mentioned earlier remote working does not suit everyone.
-Young staff just starting out on the career ladder can sometimes feel a bit lost.
+Also, young staff just starting out on the career ladder can sometimes feel a bit lost.
 As they are working remotely they cannot easily access peer support.
-There is no-one to turn to for guidance.
+There is no one to turn to for guidance.
 No senior member of the team can step up and readily provide snippets of advice.
 Furthermore, new staff joining the company need access to training opportunities, which need to be carefully planned and scheduled.